 Need a specialist sexual offence defence lawyer in the UK?
 Our offices are open 24 hours a day, 7 days a week, ready to deliver expert legal advice and assistance.
-For more information, please contact Stuart Sutton on 07798 753 720.
+For more information and help getting the best advice and defence for your case, please contact Stuart Sutton on 07798 753 720.

 Serious Sexual Offences & Consent

 Consent is often central to serious sexual offence investigations and can be very difficult to prove or disprove.
 The law provides that a serious sexual offence will not have been committed where a complainant has given consent and the accused had a reasonable belief that the complainant had given their consent or was old enough to give their consent (i.e. aged 16 or over – consent is irrelevant when the complainant is under 13, see more on child sex offences).

 Whether a belief in consent is reasonable is determined objectively and according to all the circumstances of the case, raising evidential issues for both the prosecution and the defence.
 In some circumstances, such as where the complainant was asleep or unconscious when the incident is alleged to have taken place, the law presumes that there was no consent or a belief in consent.
 This places a burden on the defence to show sufficient evidence to raise an issue about consent or their belief in consent.

 Where an allegation is made that rape was committed prior to May 2004, an accused person may be charged under the Sexual Offences Act 1956, which has a different definition of consent.
 Under that Act, the crime of rape will not be committed if the accused honestly, and subjectively, believed the other party consented.
 Similarly, where an accusation is made of sexual assault occurring before 2004, a defendant may be charged with indecent assault under the 1956 Act, which is also likely to require an absence of consent in order to establish criminal liability.